mattharrison/Tiny-Python-3.6-Notebook/python.rst

    The ``#`` character denotes the start of a comment.
 There are no multi-line comments, though most editors with Python support can comment out a region.

+The figure that follows illustrates how everything is an object in Python and variables just point to them.

 .. figure:: img/py/rebind.png

    Illustration of reusing the same variable

+.. raw:: latex

+   %\Needspace{5\baselineskip}
+   \clearpage

 Numbers
 -----------